josephquested/javascript-racer-tutorial/README.md

   $(document).keyup(handleKeyPress)
 })
 ```
 For the most part, you know you're looking at a jQuery method when you see **$** in front of a pair of brackets.
 This isn't always the case, because other libraries sometimes use dollar signs too.
-But when you're doing web development in Javascript, it's a fairly safe bet.
+But when you're doing web development in JavaScript, it's a fairly safe bet.

 There are a few things worth noting here.
 First, it's much shorter!
 Shorter is almost always better, and it's much less verbose. `addEventListener('DOMContentLoaded'` turns into simply, `.ready`.
 And the same for `.keyup`. jQuery's methods are very concise.